-The next step is to see if the second cat shows hostility towards the other one.
+The next step is to see if the second cat shows hostility toward the other one.
 After Simba was back in his carrier, I let Mimi out.
-She ran straight to Simba’s carrier the moment she was released which had me worried.
+She ran straight to Simba’s carrier the moment she was released, which had me worried.
 Thankfully though, she wasn’t looking for a fight.
 She just wanted to play and was pawing at him through his carrier.
 Unfortunately for her, Simba wasn’t in a playing mood.
 He was lazy and relaxed, so he just watched her.

 Step 5: Let Both of Your Cats Meet

-After determining that no hostility exists between both cats, let them both out while keeping a close eye on them.
+After determining that no hostility exists between the two cats, let them both out while keeping a close eye on them.
 Have another person in the room with you to aid you in the event that anything goes wrong.
 If both cats get along, then catastic!
-You have successfully befriended your cats, and peace is restored in your household.
+You have successfully introduced your cats, and peace is restored in your household.
 If there is still animosity between the two felines, then repeat the above steps until the two starts to get along.
 If you made it this far in the process, then success is just around the corner.
 Don’t give up!

 Comment below to let us know about your experience.
 If you found the content helpful, then sign-up for our newsletter to get alerts when new content or products are released.
 Looking for more helpful or entertaining content about cats?
-Browse our about cats section.
+Browse our About Cats section.